 With a physical campus and modern classroom buildings, we are the only public university offering a site-based teaching degree in Central Oregon.
 Our exceptional in-classroom instruction uses a cohort model where students form strong bonds.

-The application for the summer 2022 cohort opens September 2021.
+The application for the summer 2022 cohort opens on September 15, 2021.
 Learn more about admission requirements.

 Complete the one-year, full-time program or two-year, part-time program.
 Cohorts begin each June.